Interview tips for Chefs and how to interview a chef

 1. When the person interviewing you comes into the area your waiting in, always stand up and put your hand out to shake hands.

-2. Always have you're mobile phone turned off (including wearable phones like Apples watches), no chewing gum in and smelling nice n fresh.
+2. Always have you're mobile phone turned off (avoid wearing wearable phones, it looks rude if these went off in a interview or trial, we would advise to have them in your pocket & turned off), no chewing gum in and smelling nice n fresh.

 3. Always listen to a question, never 'but' in with a answer until the person finishes the sentence